 - A watch (without an audible alarm)

-- A bag or backpack to keep your personalised items
+- A bag or backpack to keep your personalized items

 - Dress in layers – to make sure you are comfortable